What Makes You Come Alive?

 Our mind is like a rider on an elephant.
 The one percent of the mind that is conscious thinks it's in charge, though it serves at the pleasure of the 99 percent that operates without our conscious awareness (1).
 Still the rider persists in the illusion and becomes annoyed when the elephant gets spooked or distracted.

-The secret to training elephants is to work with directly with our bodies.
-To pay attention to internal physiological alerts, calm ourselves with slow breaths, and redirect attention.
-This requires physical intelligence.
-Which led me to study with three brilliant teachers, each connected their own tradition of embodied learning.
+The secret to training elephants is to work directly with our bodies.
+To notice the physiological alerts, calm ourselves with slow breaths, and redirect attention.
+This requires physical intelligence, but how do you train that?
+My way is to study with three brilliant teachers, each connected to a centuries-deep tradition of embodied learning.

 I first met Wendy Palmer, a tiny woman with a silver mane and a sixth degree blackbelt.
 She can toss men half her age and twice her size, and she is the founder of Leadership Embodiment.
 Then Javier Recio, a Spanish tenor and biologist, came on the scene; an intense and incisive teacher on finding one's voice.
-After that I added sessions with Master Yang Yang, who trained with 18th generation Chen masters in China and holds a Ph.D. in Kinesiology.
-His research and practice focuses on nurturing abundant energy (Qi).
+And finally came sessions with Master Yang Yang, who trained with 18th generation Chen masters in China and holds a Ph.D. in Kinesiology.
+His research and practice focuses on nurturing the life-force, a deep reservoir of energy (Qi).

 With each teacher I started so far outside my comfort zone that my elephant would get agitated.
 To settle it down, they all used similar methods.
-Break complex tasks down into very simple parts, and drill that over, and over, and over again.
-And soon the elephant would relax, “Oh!
+Break complex tasks down into very simple parts, and drill each movement over, and over, and over again.
+And soon the elephant would relax, feeling “Oh!
 Now I get it.”
-The creature is also surprisingly responsive to positive feedback (“almost there,” “good, now try this,” “that’s it!”) and humor.
+The creature is also surprisingly responsive to humor (makes it feel safe) and positive feedback (“almost there,” “good, now try this,” “that’s it!”).